h2oai/h2o-llmstudio/README.md

 ## Model checkpoints

 All open-source datasets and models are posted on [H2O.ai's Hugging Face page](https://huggingface.co/h2oai/).
+Make sure to check out the [h2oGPT repository](https://github.com/h2oai/h2ogpt), too.
+It includes a CLI interface for training and evaluating large language models and also provides code for preparing large open-source datasets as instruction datasets for fine-tuning LLMs.

 ## Changelog